plone/plone.rest/README.rst

 REST stands for `Representational State Transfer <http://en.wikipedia.org/wiki/Representational_state_transfer>`_.
 It is a software architectural principle to create loosely coupled web APIs.

-plone.rest provides the basic infrastructure that allows us to build RESTful endpoints on top of it.
+plone.rest provides the basic infrastructure that allows us to build RESTful endpoints in Plone.

 The reason for separating this infrastructure into a separate package from the 'main' full `Plone REST API <https://github.com/plone/plone.restapi>`_ is so you can create alternative endpoints tailored to specific usecases.
 A number of these specific end points are already in active use.